-The Credit Agreement contains certain covenants, including, among other things, covenants limiting our ability to incur or prepay existing certain indebtedness, pay dividends or distributions, dispose of assets, engage in mergers and consolidations, make acquisitions or other investments and make changes in the nature of the business.
-Additionally, the Credit Facility also requires us to maintain a certain net leverage ratio.
-All obligations under the Credit Facility are unconditionally guaranteed by the assets of substantially all of our subsidiaries.
-The Company was in compliance with these covenants as of December 31, 2021.
+The Credit Agreement contains certain covenants, including, among other things, covenants limiting our ability to incur or prepay certain indebtedness, pay dividends or distributions, dispose of assets, engage in mergers and consolidations, make acquisitions or other investments and make changes to the nature of the business.
+Additionally, the Credit Agreement also requires us to maintain a certain net leverage ratio.
+The Company was in compliance with these covenants as of December 31, 2022.

-First and Second Lien Credit Agreement
+First and Second Lien Credit Agreements

-In August 2018, Maravai Intermediate Holdings, LLC ("Intermediate"), a wholly-owned subsidiary of ours, along with its subsidiaries (together with Intermediate, the "Borrowers") entered into a first lien credit agreement (the "First Lien Credit Agreement") with leading institutions for term loan borrowings (the "First Lien Term Loan") totaling \$250.0 million and a second lien credit agreement (the "Second Lien Credit Agreement") for term loan borrowings (the "Second Lien Term Loan") totaling \$100.0 million, to refinance a combined debt agreement entered into in 2017, including repayment of all outstanding senior secured credit facilities and senior subordinated notes outstanding and to allow for a \$52.0 million distribution to our members.
-The First Lien Credit Agreement also provided for a revolving credit facility (the "Revolving Credit Facility") of \$50.0 million for letters of credit and loans to be used for working capital and other general corporate financing purposes, of which \$5.0 million was drawn down in March 2020 to provide financing for the acquisition of MockV and other operating uses.
-Borrowings under the First Lien Credit Agreement and the Second Lien Credit agreement, and are secured by a lien and security interest in substantially all of the assets of existing and future material domestic subsidiaries of Topco LLC (subject to certain exceptions as specified in the respective guaranty agreements, and are secured by a lien and security interest in substantially all of the assets of existing and future material domestic subsidiaries of Topco LLC that are loan parties).
+In August 2018, Intermediate, along with its subsidiaries, entered into a first lien credit agreement (the "First Lien Credit Agreement") with leading institutions for term loan borrowings (the "First Lien Term Loan") totaling \$250.0 million and a second lien credit agreement (the "Second Lien Credit Agreement") for term loan borrowings (the "Second Lien Term Loan") totaling \$100.0 million, to refinance a combined debt agreement entered into in 2017, including repayment of all outstanding senior secured credit facilities and senior subordinated notes outstanding and to allow for a \$52.0 million distribution to our members.
+The First Lien Credit Agreement also provided for a revolving credit facility (the "Revolving Credit Facility") of \$50.0 million for letters of credit and loans to be used for working capital and other general corporate financing purposes, of which \$15.0 million was drawn down in March 2020 to provide financing for the acquisition of MockV and other operating uses.
+Borrowings under the First Lien Credit Agreement and the Second Lien Credit Agreement were unconditionally guaranteed by Topco LLC and the existing and future material domestic subsidiaries of Topco LLC (subject to certain exceptions as specified in the respective guaranty agreements, and are secured by a lien and security interest in substantially all of the assets of existing and future material domestic subsidiaries of Topco LLC that are loan parties).